facebookThe Ultimate Travel Hacks Guide To Save Money On Your Overseas Trips!

 Claim Cashback

-If you have used ShopBack, or other websites such as Trip.com which have cashback rewards, remember to check on them and claim them after your trip!
+If you have used ShopBack, or other websites such as Trip.com with cashback rewards, remember to check on them and claim them after your trip!

-For frequent travelers, it is wise to stick to one of these platforms so you can fully utilise whatever cashback you have earned if it is stored on the platform such as Klook where you earn coins to spend on a future expense.
+For frequent travellers, it is wise to stick to one of these platforms so you can fully utilise whatever cashback you have earned if it is stored on a platform such as Klook, where you earn coins to spend on a future expense.

 Back to Top